-One of the harshest elements of California criminal law is the use of prior convictions to enhancement future cases.
+One of the harshest elements of California criminal law is the use of prior convictions for sentencing enhancement in future cases.
 The toughest example of this is what’s commonly known as the “nickel prior.”
 Here how it works.

-Under California Penal Code Section 667(a), if a defendant is conflicted of a class of felonies known as serious or violent felonies (or both), then any subsequent conviction is automatically enhanced by 5 years in state prison in addition to whatever additional term is imposed.
-Let’s unpack this:
+Under California Penal Code Section 667(a), if a defendant is convicted of a class of felonies known as serious or violent felonies (or both), then any subsequent conviction is automatically enhanced by 5 years in state prison in addition to whatever additional term is imposed.
+Let’s unpack this.

-Suppose that Mr. Defendant is convicted of first degree residential burglary fifteen years ago.
-15 years later, he was charged with another residential burglary.
+Suppose that Mr. Defendant was convicted of first degree residential burglary fifteen years ago.
+15 years later, he is charged with another residential burglary.
 The base term for residential burglary is two years.
-Because eh he as a prior strike, the base term would be doubled.
+Because he has a prior strike, the base term would be doubled.
 That means he would have a principal term of 4 years for the offense.
 However, because he has the strike prior, he would be looking at 9 years in prison.

 Even harsher, the judge has no discretion to strike the enhancement.
 Even if the judge grants a defense Romero motion to strike the strike priors, she still cannot strike the nickel prior.
 Tough stuff, right?
 It is.

-Looks, this can be confusing.
+Look, this can be confusing.
 I’m happy to explain this in greater detail.
-If you or your loved ones are facing a serious or violent felony charge under California’s Three Strikes laws and prior enhancements are being used to impose more prison time, give me a call so we can discuss options.
+If you or a loved one is facing a serious or violent felony charge under California’s Three Strikes law and prior enhancements are being used to impose more prison time, give me a call so we can discuss some options.
+Know what charges you are up against.
 I provide a free and confidential consultation.
-I can be reached at (323) 633-3423 or via email with this secure contact form.
+I can be reached at (323) 633-3423 or via the secure contact form on this page.